 To accurately diagnose biphasic type, doctors need to take samples of different parts of the tumour and view the sample under a microscope to increase the chance of viewing all cells present in the mass.
 The tumor sample may also be tested for numerous proteins, a procedure called immunohistochemistry that is used to ensure proper diagnosis.

-Tumor location, cancer stage, and mesothelioma cell type are all important factors of mesotheliomas overall diagnose.
-Epithelioid, sarcomatoid and biphasic cell types all have different characteristics and behaviors that respond different to treatment, so diagnosing cell type is an important step for in the development of treatments plans that deliver the best prognosis.
+Tumor location, cancer stage, and mesothelioma cell type are all important factors of mesothelioma overall diagnose.
+Epithelioid, sarcomatoid and biphasic cell types all have different characteristics and behaviors that respond differently to treatment, so diagnosing cell type is an important step for in the development of treatments plans that deliver the best prognosis.

 Biphasic Cell Type Characteristics